Rishany2004/Module-1/1D CONDITIONAL STATEMENTS- CHECKING VOWEL OR NOT.md

-## Experiment No: 1d – Conditional Statements- Checking Vowel or not
+## Experiment No: 1d – Conditional Statements- Checking Leap or not

 ## AIM

-To Write a Python program to check whether the given character is a vowel or not using if..else statement
+To Write a Python program to check whether the given year is a leap or not using if..else statement

 ## ALGORITHM